-Each Wednesday there is a college shopping trip to Floreat Forum Shopping Centre, which is located just 4kms from the college.
+Each Wednesday students can go directly from school, or be dropped off on the way back to the college to Floreat Forum Shopping Centre, which is located just 3kms from the college.

-The shopping centre has Coles, Woolworths, and some specialty stores.
+The shopping centre has a Coles, Woolworths and some specialty stores.
+The college picks all the students up at 5:00pm.

-This is an opportunity for students to stock up on any personal supplies and the college then picks the students up around 5:00pm.